opral/monorepo/inlang/documentation/how-to/publish-marketplace.md

 ##### Preview
 <doc-link title="Documentation" icon="mdi:book-open-page-variant" href="https://inlang.com/documentation" description="Read the documentation"></doc-link>

+---

 #### `<doc-slider>`
 The `<doc-slider>` element is used to display a slider with images in the readme.
+As arrays are not supported in markdown, you have to separate the images with a comma.

 Attributes:
 - `items` (required): The images being shown in the slider.